nikitavoloboev/data/macOS/apps/karabiner/karabiner.md

 You can probably use [this](https://github.com/tekezo/Karabiner-Elements/issues/926) to achieve this behaviour on Sierra but I have not tested it.

 ## My personal Karabiner setup
 I share my Karabiner private.xml [here](https://github.com/nikitavoloboev/dotfiles/blob/master/karabiner/private.xml).
 It is approximately 14,000 lines long so might take a bit of time to load.
 However I edit it in vim and vim handles this big file very easily.
-I also use `_` to indicate jumping points in the config.
-So I can jump between various XML blocks by searching `_km def` for defining KM actions to map, `_alfred def` for mapping alfred triggers to run and `sticky ..` to jump between sticky key definitions.
+I comment out the necessary sections and jump to them with searches like `km def` for defining KM actions to map, `alfred def` for mapping alfred triggers to run and `sticky ..` to jump between sticky key definitions.

 ## Notes
 - I can embed simultaneous key mappings inside sticky key definitions.